-A fast phasedown of high-GWP HFCs, has the potential to prevent the equivalent of up to 8.8 Gt CO2 per year in emissions by 2050.23 The proposed phasedown will avoid up to 0.5°C of warming by 2100 under the high HFC growth scenario, and up to 0.35°C under the low HFC growth scenario.24 A more ambitious strategy of completely eliminating the use of high-GWP HFCs by 2020, would avoid emissions equivalent to between 91-146 Gt CO2 by 2050,25 plus an additional amount equivalent to 50 Gt CO2 (39-64 Gt) trapped in HFCs banks, for a combined total of up to 200 or more Gt CO2-eq.26 See Figure 4, far right bar.
-These avoided emissions from HFCs are equal to two-thirds of the projected 307 (192-439) Gt CO2 of future emissions from the lifetime operation of existing power plants constructed as of 2012.27 Avoiding this warming is essential for staying within the long-term international goal of stabilizing global temperature rise to below 2°C above pre-industrial temperatures by the end-of-century.
-See Figure 5.
+A fast phasedown of high-GWP HFCs has the potential to prevent the equivalent of up to 8.8 Gt CO2 per year in emissions by 2050.32 The proposed phasedown will avoid up to 0.5°C of warming by 2100 under the high-HFC growth scenario, and up to 0.35°C under the low-HFC growth scenario.33 A more ambitious strategy of completely eliminating the use of high-GWP HFCs by 2020, would avoid emissions equivalent to between 91-146 Gt CO2 by 2050,34 plus an additional amount equivalent to 50 Gt CO2 (39-64 Gt) that would otherwise be trapped in HFCs banks, for a combined total of up to 200 or more Gt CO2-eq.35 See Figure 4, far right bar.
+These avoided emissions from HFCs are equal to two-thirds of the projected 307 (192-439) Gt CO2 of future emissions from the lifetime operation of existing power plants constructed as of 2012.36 Avoiding this warming is essential for staying within the long-term international goal of stabilizing global temperature rise to well below 2°C above pre-industrial temperatures by the end-of-century, while pursuing efforts to limit warming to 1.5°C.37 See Figure 5.

-Fig. 4: Climate protection from the Montreal Protocol and Kyoto Protocol28
+Fig. 4: Climate protection from the Montreal Protocol and Kyoto Protocol38

-Fig. 5: 21st Century warming that can be prevented by mitigating Short-Lived Climate Pollutants and CO2
+Fig. 5: 21st Century warming that can be prevented by mitigating SLCPs and CO2